zackkrida/fauxpenverse/rfcs/20220307-monitoring_across_the_stack.md

 ## Rationale

-Production Openverse is deployed across several services, each with their own unique parameters for optimal performance and stability.
+Production fauxpenverse is deployed across several services, each with their own unique parameters for optimal performance and stability.
 We have little to no visibility into the performance of most of these services aside from Sentry.

-* Airflow - Has some Slack alerting for DAG failures/successes and some built in things we can gather basic performance information from.
+- Airflow - Has some Slack alerting for DAG failures/successes and some built in things we can gather basic performance information from.
-* API - Has Sentry error monitoring but zero performance monitoring.
+- API - Has Sentry error monitoring but zero performance monitoring.
-* Nuxt - Has Sentry error monitoring but zero performance monitoring.
+- Nuxt - Has Sentry error monitoring but zero performance monitoring.
-* Thumbnail proxy - Has zero monitoring
+- Thumbnail proxy - Has zero monitoring
-* Postgres - Has zero monitoring aside from some CloudWatch system metrics being tracked
+- Postgres - Has zero monitoring aside from some CloudWatch system metrics being tracked
-* Elasticsearch - Same as Postgres as far as I'm aware
+- Elasticsearch - Same as Postgres as far as I'm aware

 Without visibility into our various services stability and performance we have few or even zero ways to know whether we're introducing performance or stability degradations with new releases (nor whether we're improving things).
 If our services go down, we'll learn this because a user or contributor notices and lets the team know.
 This is not ideal.

-As the production instances of the Openverse API start getting used for Jetpack and even WordPress core integrations soon and in the near future we will likely see a tremendous increase in traffic.
+As the production instances of the fauxpenverse API start getting used for Jetpack and even WordPress core integrations soon and in the near future we will likely see a tremendous increase in traffic.
 Without visibility into our services we will be significantly hindered when debugging production performance and stability issues.

 Without measuring _current_ performance, we can't make decisions about how to improve performance that aren't couched in anything better than educated guesses.
 This is not a situation we want to be in long term.
 We also have a sense that our services are reasonably speedy at the moment, but we don't know exactly how speedy or what kind of outliers exist.
 Sometimes we see the API slow down to over 2 seconds per-request.
 How often does that happen?
 Is it a 99th percentile or more like 60th (i.e., closer to the average experience).